bladshed/project_3/README.md

       * helps to develop an application that connects backend and frontend

    * bookshelf
-      * acts as ORM, helps to convert javascript to db script to communicate to database
+      * serves as ORM, helps to convert javascript to db script to communicate to database

    * Stripe
       * used this dependency to be able to test my payment feature